Originally built in 1739 for the Dean of Raphoe

 In the lower gardens a boggy field was transformed into a large lake, planted with reeds and wild flowers.
 This is now home to swans and abundant wildlife.
 A Castle Folly built on the opposite shore provides stunning views.

 From 2002 onwards, thousands of native Irish trees have been planted, to create a lush woodland.
-Winding through these gardens is a 4.5km narrow gauge railway.
+Winding through these gardens is over 4.5km of the longest miniature gauge railway in Ireland.
 The Duchess of Difflin steam engine, with her carriages in the traditional red & cream livery of the “Wee Donegal” and Oakfield’s “Thomas” give pleasure to children and enthusiasts alike during summer weekends.